 When you come to a new country and a new community, we understand that you will need help in getting settled.

-There are several services in the Bay of Quinte region to help you get established.
+There are several services in the Bay of Quinte region to help you get settled.

 Quinte United Immigration Services (QUIS)

-Newcomers to the Bay of Quinte region have access to outstanding community services including Quinte Immigration Services (QUIS), which provides direct, essential services to meet the needs of newcomers after their arrival in Canada.
-QUIS Services are free and include assistance with legal immigration issues, assistance with government paperwork, assistance with Canadian taxes, housing, job help, schooling including ESL, information on Service Canada & Service Ontario, etc.
+Newcomers to the Bay of Quinte region have access to outstanding community services including Quinte United Immigration Services (QUIS), which provides direct, essential services to meet the needs of newcomers after their arrival in Canada.

 QUIS will help you avoid any cultural and language barriers that you may be concerned about when coming to Canada.
-They host monthly information sessions and community events that will help you integrate into the community quickly.
+They also host monthly information sessions that will help you integrate into the community quickly.
 These events are free of charge and provide helpful advice on a wide array of topics including social, financial and healthcare information.

 Canada has two official languages - English and French.
-English is the primary language spoken in the Bay of Quinte region.
+English is the main language spoken in the Bay of Quinte region.

-Citizenship and Immigration Canada (CIC) provides Language Instruction for Newcomers to Canada (LINC) and the Ministry of Citizenship, Immigration and International Trade (MCIIT) provide English as a Second Language (ESL) classes in Belleville at Loyola School of Adult and Continuing Education, affiliated with the Algonquin and Lakeshore Catholic District School Board.
+Citizenship and Immigration Canada provides English as a Second Language (ESL) classes in Belleville at Loyola School of Adult and Continuing Education.

-Newcomers and Canadian citizens whose first language is not English, will learn to understand, speak, read and write English to help with their transition to living in Canada.
+Newcomers will learn to understand, speak, read and write English to help with their transition to living in Canada.

-Classes are free for government-sponsored LINC and ESL community members who will learn the language as well as learning about Canadian culture, get ready for employment and meet new friends.
+Classes are free for eligible newcomers who will learn the language as well as learning about Canadian culture, get ready for employment and meet new friends.

-Transportation and child care assistance are also available for LINC learners as newcomers to Canada.
+Transportation and child care assistance are also available.

 Quinte Local Immigration Partnership (QLIP)

 Presently, about 35% of Canada’s population lives in three places—Toronto, Montreal and Vancouver.
 Roughly 75% of newcomers to Canada settle in larger cities.
-However, more and more immigrants are choosing to live in smaller places like the Quinte Region.
+However, more and more immigrants are choosing to live in smaller places.
 Some of the reasons are: cheaper housing prices and opportunities to set up a business.
 As well, newcomers to smaller places often integrate more quickly, as they have more Canadian friends and contacts.

 Central Eastern Ontario Translation and Interpretation Services (CEOTIS)